 The Skyline32+OSD is a flight controller with integrated minimOSD, it makes OSD setup and wiring much easier.
 In this post we will take a look at the features and pinouts of this FC board.

 Emax sent me these flight controllers to play with, however with the lack of time I haven’t tried them yet on my multicopters.
-Here I will show you the boards and their pin-outs, and I will give it a more in-depth review in my future build logs using these flight controllers.
+Here I will show you the boards and their pin-outs, and I will give it a more in-depth review in my future build logs using these mini quad FC.

 Get your Skyline32+OSD from EMAX: